 This application strategy can also backfire if you declare a less competitive major that you’re not truly interested in, or a major to which you haven’t shown much commitment.
 If your ultimate goal is to be admitted to a college’s engineering school, and you apply as a British literature major simply because you think it will give you an admissions advantage, you may be seen as a less competitive applicant.
 The college may wonder why your high school transcript shows many AP math and science classes, but no advanced courses in literature, or why you participated in robotics instead of the school’s literary magazine.

 It's important to understand how colleges weigh your major in the admissions decision and once admitted, how easy it will be to change majors.
 At some colleges, changing majors will require applying to a difference college within the university or taking additional coursework.
-See this summary of various colleges’ transfer policies.
+See this summary of various transfer policies by major/field.

 CHANGING MAJORS ISN’T ALWAYS EASY